-Parents have a legal duty to support their children, even if one parent doesn’t see or take care of the children.
-Learn about child support and how to get it.
+Parents are legally responsible for financially supporting their children.
+This is true even if one parent doesn’t see or take care of the children.
+Learn about child support, how it’s calculated, and how to get it.

 - the stepparent contributed to the support of the child for at least one year, and

 - a claim for child support is made against the stepparent within one year of their last support of the child.

 A stepparent can be required to pay child support even when another biological parent is already doing so.
 A stepparent may pay less child support than what the law would normally require.
 There’s no formula for this calculation.
 Often the court treats the stepparent’s obligation as a top-up to the amount owed by a child’s birth parent.

 How much child support a parent pays is determined by the Federal Child Support Guidelines.
 The Guidelines have tables that set out the amount of support based on:

 - the province or territory where the payor lives, and

 - the number of children child support is being paid for.